• Skip to primary navigation

 This version also includes mozzarella, which may not be traditional, but it brings to mind another wonderful and beloved appetizer—caprese.
 Think of this beautiful dish as a caprese salad on perfectly toasted rustic bread.
 The cheese adds a creamy element to the bruschetta, perfectly balancing the acidity of the tomatoes and balsamic glaze.

-Fresh ingredients for homemade bruschetta, including sliced Italian bread, diced tomatoes, chopped basil, garlic, olive oil, balsamic vinegar, and mozzarella cheese.
-Perfect for a healthy, flavorful snack or appetizer.
+Ingredients for bruschetta with mozzarella: sliced bread, diced tomatoes, chopped basil, mozzarella, olive oil, balsamic vinegar, and minced garlic.

 What is balsamic glaze?